epikhighs/2016-platform/README.md

         1. loaded in AMD module from es6 module
         1. loaded in AMD module from AMD module
 1. Testing
-    1. Using mocha to run tests
+    1. Using mocha to run tests (for bamboo and CI tool)
         1. limitations
             1. can debug through IDE with mocha config, but startup is slow.
 Can't enable watch with this config
             1. ONLY pass in *.spec.jsx or *.spec.js files b/c requiring in files that mix in AMD module formats are not supported.
 We would need webpack to create chunks for this.